qrqiuren/site-myhdl-dev/site-info.md

 This website is developed collaboratively by the MyHDL development community.

-It is developed using the [urubu] software, in a [mercurial repository][site-myhdl-dev-repo] on [bitbucket].
+It is developed with the [urubu] software, in a [mercurial repository][site-myhdl-dev-repo] on [bitbucket].

 Theme
 =====

-The theme on this website is based on the [flatly] theme from [bootswatch].
-Bootswatch provides free themes as drop-in replacements for the stock [bootstrap] theme.
+The theme of this website uses the [bootstrap] framework.
+It is based on the [Flatly][flatly] theme, provided by [bootswatch].

 [flatly]:  http://bootswatch.com/flatly/